ellipsis-drive/python-package/docs/path/vector/timestamp/upload/index.md

 **Optional arguments**

 - epsg (integer)
-- method (string) one of simplify or full.
+- method (string) either 'simplify' or 'full'.
 In case of simplify lower level geometries are created to increase rendering performance.
 - fileFormat (string)
 - dateColumns (array of strings)
 - datePatterns (array of strings)